odespesse/designPatterns/src/command/README.md

 # Command pattern #
-The command pattern is a way to decouple an action from the executor by wrapping it in a generic object.
+The command pattern is a way to separate an action from the executor by wrapping it in a generic object.

 ## UML ##
                         +---------------------------+             +----"I"-----+